mmartiasg/deeplearning-practice/README.md

 After that, the baseline performance on MAE is 6.533 on the test set.
 The model with k=4 folds achieve 2.5 on the test set.

+## Implementation will be carried on
+- Pythorch
+- Keras
+- JAX

 ## License